kunaal-gupta/Article-Directory-MongoDB/README.txt

 This assignment is solely completed by 3 of us & we have not collaborated with anyone else outside of our group.

-Source of information: Lecture notes and CMPUT 291 Eclass
+Source of information: MongoDb Manual, Lecture notes and CMPUT 291 Eclass

-Assumptions: The users can only have one active session at the time.